Torrodjae/hello-world/CTEC 298/README.md

-This folder contains all assignments from Blackboard and the google drive for CTEC 298.
+This folder contains all assignments from Blackboard, Jupyter Notebook and the google drive for CTEC 298.